-When an STL is used as the connecting link, both the station's audio program signal and the control commands for remote control are sent over the microwave beam (Figs. 7-17 and 7-18).
-At the receiving end, a receiver demodulates these signals and routes them to their proper functions.
-For this application, one of the more sophisticated remote-control units is used.
-The command signals are FSK, an ultrasonic carrier of 20 kHz to 27.5 kHz.
-This keeps it above the program audio.
+When an STL is used as the connecting link, both the station's audio program signal and the control commands for remote control are sent over the microwave beam (Figs. 7-17).

 Fig. 7-17.
 Full over-the-air remote control for AM radio.
 (Courtesy Marti Electronics, Inc.)